elusivecodes/fQuery/README.md

 **Find One**

-Find a single node matching a selector.
+Find the first node matching a selector.

 - `selector` is a query selector string to search for.
 - `nodes` is a query selector string, a *HTMLElement*, *DocumentFragment*, *ShadowRoot*, *Document*, *NodeList*, *HTMLCollection*, [*QuerySet*](https://github.com/elusivecodes/fQuery) or an array of nodes, and will default to the *Document* context.